Corionis/ELS/artifacts/document/comm.md

     3. -S the Subscriber will import a local JSON collection file
     4. -t causes the Subscriber to FORCE the publisher to take a new subscriber's -T targets file
-    5. -T the Subscriber will import a location JSON targets file
+    5. -T the Subscriber will import a site JSON targets file

- 2. When a local listener is running
+ 3. When a local listener is running

 ## At Connect-Time
 Start the subscriber-side first, then the publisher.